Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/thoughts.md

 Skall man anta ett grid system?

 Perhaps one should see it as two systems
-1) The routiing and the file system that provides an url to each page element
+1) The routing and the file system that provides an url to each page element
 2) The bootstrap page system
    1) Each page element has a div with unique id
-   2) There is a footer that sets up the mapping between the unique id and the endpoint Where does the subscribe function go?
+   2) There is a footer that sets up the mapping between the unique id and the endpoint

+### Where does the subscribe function go?
+Perhaps that belongs to the Bootstrap implementation of IPage.
+IBootstrapPageElement implements IPageElement and adds the subscribe function or a val subscribers = mutableListOf<IBootstrapPageElement>()